Breda is a f*cking important city!

-Breda has brought forth the founder of the independent state of Holland: William of Orange.
-During the Dutch war of independence, lead by William of Orange, the city of Breda was combatted more than any other city.
+Holland starts from Breda.
+The Breda branche of the house of Nassau has put William of Orange on the international stage thereby enabling him to become the founder of the independent nation of Holland.
+During the war of independence, in which William of Orange fullfilled the leading role, the city of Breda was under attack more than any other city.
 The course of the war obstructed that William of Orange found his last resting place in ‘his’ Breda.
-One may entitle Breda as the City of the Fatherland.
-Holland starts from Breda.
+One can entitle Breda as the City of the Fatherland.

 New: Bredase Willem (‘William of Breda’) beer

 The beer that accompanies the story of Breda.
 For points of sale see here .

 Holland has been an independent state since 1648.
 Before, the territory of Holland and those of Belgium and Luxembourg formed a union called: the Netherlands.
 This union, comprising seventeen provinces, was governed by the King of Spain.
 The people of the Netherlands revolted against the Spanish ruler when he increasingly constrained the personal freedom of the citizens.
 This Revolt has become known as the Eighty Years War.
 The result of the Revolt was the separation of the northern provinces which have internationally been declared a sovereign state: Holland.
 For Breda the memory of the Revolt in the Netherlands is literally never far away because of the location of the city at only ten kilometers from the fault line of the Netherlands: the current Dutch – Belgian border.

 Father of the Fatherland